david-f-may/jnl/README.md

   -h, --help            show this help message and exit -a, --add             Add a log or todo item
-  --done                Flag a todo item given by id as done --dt DT               Change the create date for an item --edit                Edit a todo, log, note, idea or quot item --file FILE           Get a file name from the user -i IDEA, --idea IDEA  Add an idea item to the journal
+  --done                Flag a todo item given by id as done --dt DT               Change the create date for an item with current time --tstmp TSTMP         Change the create date for an item with updated time --edit                Edit a todo, log, note, idea or quot item --file FILE           Get a file name from the user -i IDEA, --idea IDEA  Add an idea item to the journal